Adinch/AdinchSDK-Android/README.md

 To integrate Adinch SDK into your application you need to make next steps:

+1) Add please to project to the folder libs adinch_sdk.jar, to the folder res/values file adinch_attrs.xml

+To add an advertisement must be placed on activity AdinchLayout300x250 for banners size 300x250 or AdinchLayout320x50 for banners  size of 320x50
-1) You must declare the interface  AdinchInterface, such as
+2) You must declare the interface  AdinchInterface, such as

     extends Activity implements AdinchInterface{
       ...
     @Override
       public void adinchGeneric() {}
       }
-2) After that, initialize the library according to its Adinch documentation:
+3) After that, initialize the library according to its Adinch documentation:

     AdinchManager.setConfigExpireTimeout(1000 * 15);
     AdinchTargeting.setAge(0);